wkeeling/selenium-wire/README.rst

 Example: Basic authentication
 -----------------------------

-If a site requires a username/password, you can use an interceptor to pass the authentication credentials with each request.
-This will stop the browser from displaying a username/password popup.
+If a site requires a username/password, you can use a request interceptor to add authentication credentials to each request.
+This will stop the browser from displaying a username/password pop-up.

 .. code:: python